This Article is about the tool called Hyper-V Performance Monitor Tool (PowerShell)

 you can download it from the tech net article down the page, or use the link above.

 Along with this change, you may recall that Early Hyper-V documentation has gently let us know that monitoring inside the Virtual Machine was not going to give us the parity results to the Physical counters, depending on configuration.
 This is for a few reasons, which are beyond this articles scope.
-However, I would like to shine light on this, so more people can think differently about their Virtual performance.
+However, I would like to shine light on this, so we can think differently about their Virtual performance.

 The most common measure of how well a server is performing is Latency in Milliseconds.
 Every one is most concerned with how much latency is in the storage system.
 Perhaps with good reason.
 The San storage vendors can perform so fast now days, that you can throw the empire state building at a server, and the Latency is less then 10 Milliseconds (MS).
-Or is it throughput?

 To be clear, we are interested more in Latency then throughput.
 Latency should be minimized, and throughput will generally increase.